Virtual Reality: Using Standards to Address Potential Dangers

 How You Can Help

-Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Standards Technical Panel (STP) members and stakeholders.
-STP members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
-If you are involved in the design, construction, sale, or operation of virtual, augmented or mixed reality devices, and you would like to help improve safety in your industry, please comment on this proposal or apply to join STP 8400.
+Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
+TC members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
+If you are involved in the design, construction, sale, or operation of virtual, augmented or mixed reality devices, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.